Romanian rice with vegetables or pilaf cu legume – vegan, quick, and comforting dish for any time of the year.

 - 100 g/ 3.5 oz zucchini

 - 2 tablespoons vegetable oil

 - 1 teaspoon sweet paprika powder Note

 - fine sea salt and pepper

 - Prepare the vegetables: finely chop the onions and set aside separately.
 Finely chop the garlic.
-Peel and slice the carrot, clean and chop the peppers into small stripes.
+Peel and slice the carrot, clean and chop the peppers into small strips.
 Wipe the mushrooms clean and slice them.
-Cut the zucchini into stripes or cubes as well.
+Cut the zucchini into strips or cubes as well.

-Preheat the oven to 180 degrees Celsius/ 360 degrees Fahrenheit.
+- Preheat the oven to 180 degrees Celsius/ 360 degrees Fahrenheit.

-Heat the oil in a oven-proof pot.
+- Heat the oil in an oven-proof pot.
 Add the onions and cook them for a couple of minutes until translucent.
-Add the rest of the vegetables, stir well and cook gently for about 5 minutes.
+Add the rest of the vegetables, stir well, and cook gently for about 5 minutes.

 - The rice is done when all the liquid has been absorbed and the rice is soft (check).
 The vegetables will all be at the top of the rice at the end of the cooking time.
 Either serve it like that or give the rice a gentle stir before serving.

-Sprinkle with lots of parsley and serve with pickled vegetables, green salad or cabbage salad.
+- Sprinkle with lots of parsley and serve with pickled vegetables, green salad, or cabbage salad.